-After you decide on a property, it is imperative that you get a professional commercial inspection.
-Commercial inspections give you an idea of the building’s current condition as well as an idea of what you can expect after ownership has been transferred to you.
+After you decide on a property, it is imperative that you get a professional commercial code inspection.
+A typical commercial inspection gives you an idea of the building’s current condition as well as what you can expect after ownership has been transferred to you.
 Code inspections, on the other hand, are a much more exhaustive type of inspection, looking out for any code-violations which could indicate unpermitted work.

-An experienced building inspector should be able to tell which features are up to code and which ones fall short.
-If any glaring issues are discovered, there is a good chance that no commercial permits were issued.
+An experienced code inspector like those at BIS can tell which features of a property are up to code and which ones fall short.
+If any glaring issues are discovered, we can tell you before you purchase the property.

-If your inspection uncovers anything not to code, don’t move forward with the sale until the issue is resolved.
+If your inspection uncovers any code violations, don’t move forward with the sale until the issue is resolved to your satisfaction.

-Problems surrounding building permits (or lack thereof) won’t go away when the property is sold.
+Problems surrounding code violations won’t go away when the property is sold.
 In fact, these issues are only transferred to the new owner, who will be held liable and required to correct the problem to comply with your local building department, as well as pay any outstanding penalties and liens on the property.